A four-dimensional mapping class group relation: Introduction

-Reviewing constructions of $4$-dimensional Weinstein domains, relations between \textit{different numbers} of Dehn twists such as the lantern relation play a crucial role in many cases.
-The main theorem in this paper is to give the first example of such relations in symplectic mapping class groups of $4$-dimensional Weinstein domains.
+Reviewing constructions of $4$-dimensional Weinstein domains, relations between two products of \textit{different numbers} of Dehn twists such as the lantern relation play a crucial role in construction: e.g. \cite{EG}, \cite{EMVH}, \cite{BVH} and \cite{DKP}.
+The main theorem in this paper is to provide the first example of such relations in symplectic mapping class groups of $4$-dimensional Weinstein domains.

 \begin{theorem} There exists a $4$-dimensional Weinstein domain $(W,\omega)$ and Lagrangian spheres $L_{1,1}, \cdots, L_{1,4}, L_{2,1}, \cdots, L_{2,6}$ such that the two products of (right-handed) Dehn twists along these Lagrangian spheres, $\tau_{L_{1,1}} \circ \cdots \circ \tau_{L_{1,4}}$ and $\tau_{L_{2,1}} \circ \cdots \circ \tau_{L_{2,6}}$, are symplectically isotopic; in other words, we have